 - 293. At designation, the most up-to-date map of the wetland should be submitted to the Secretariat with the RIS.
 This is a requirement for the inclusion of the site in the List of Wetlands of International Importance.
 The map must clearly show the boundary of the proposed Ramsar Site and be geo-referenced such that the location of the Site can be clearly identified. - 294.
 The map must be provided in electronic format, using one of the common image formats (TIFF, BMP, JPEG, GIF, tc.). - 295.
 A GIS file must be provided with the geo-referenced site boundary in vector form as one or more polygons (preferably using the World Geodetic System 1984 and the shape format) with an accompanying attribute table.
 The geographical/projected coordinate system used must be clearly specified. - 296.
 Appendix C provides more detailed guidance on the provision of suitable Ramsar Site maps, GIS files, and other spatial data, including what to do if it is not possible to provide a GIS file. - 297.
 Very exceptionally a hardcopy map will be accepted if it is not possible to submit a map in electronic format.
 In such a situation, this should be discussed and agreed with the Secretariat before submitting the site designation. - 298.
 A list of the maps supplied and any other relevant maps of the Ramsar Site that are available should be included in a note annexed to the RIS.

-7.2.8 Geographical coordinates © RIS field 8
+7.2.8 Geographical coordinates

-• See also: 7.2.7 Defining the site (map of the Ramsar Site) 7.2.10 Area [The new online RIS automatically calculates the central coordinates of a Site as the GIS boundaries are input into the system.
-The instructions applicable to the 2012 RIS version no longer apply.]
+• See also: Section 7.2.7 Defining the site (map of the Ramsar Site) Section 7.2.10 Area